-On this "painfully special" episode of
+On this “painfully special” episode of Strangers With Candy:

 We first meet 46-year-old Jerri Blank at a high school Anti-Drug Rally.
 Jerri explains that since her recent release from jail she has returned to the old life that she gave up long ago.
 For 32 years Jerri lived the life of a teenaged runaway, but now she is living back at home and she has re-enrolled as a freshman at Flatpoint High.